 ACTIVITIES PHASE SIZE AND MITIGATION MEASURES COMPLIANCE WITH TIME PERIOD FOR

 SCALE OF STANDARDS IMPLEMENTATION

 DISTURBANCE

+assessment of the finds who must notify

+the SAHRA.

 ❖ Work may only continue once the go-

 ahead was issued by SAHRA.

 ❖ SAHRA must be contacted if any

 heritage objects are identified during

 earth-moving activities and all

 development should cease until further

 notice.

-❖ No structures older than sixty years or
+No structures older than sixty years or

 parts thereof are allowed to be

 demolished, altered, or extended

 without a permit from the SAHRA.

 ❖ Under no circumstances may any

 heritage material be destroyed,

 inundated, collected, or removed from

 the site unless under the direction of the

-Limpopo Provincial Heritage
+Mpumalanga Provincial Heritage

 Resources Authority and a heritage

 specialist.

-Should any remain, that could

-potentially be human remains be found
+Should any remain, that could potentially be human remains be found

 on-site, the South African Police

 Service (SAPS) must be contacted, and

-the Limpopo Provincial Heritage Resources Authority must be notified
+the Mpumalanga Provincial Heritage

+Resources Authority must be notified

 immediately.
 No SAPS official may

 disturb or exhume such remains,

 without the necessary permission from

-the Limpopo Provincial Heritage
+the Mpumalanga Provincial Heritage

 Resources Authority.

 Sources of all-natural materials

 (including topsoil, sands, natural

 gravels, crushed stone, asphalt, etc.)

 must be obtained in a sustainable

 manner and in compliance with the

-heritage and environmental (NEMA)

-legislation.

-.
-Togistation.

-ACTIVITIES PHASE SIZE AND SCALE OF MITIGATION MEASURES COMPLIANCE WITH STANDARDS TIME PERIOD FOR IMPLEMENTATION DISTURBANCE Stripping and stockpiling of topsoil.
-Sloping and landscaping during rehabilitation.
-Site Establishment-, Operational and Decommissioning Phase 11.7 ha Topsoil Management The upper 300 mm of the soil must be stripped and stockpiled before use.
+ACTIVITIES PHASE SIZE AND MITIGATION MEASURES COMPLIANCE WITH TIME PERIOD FOR SCALE OF DISTURBANCE STANDARDS IMPLEMENTATION heritage and environmental (NEMA) legislation.
+Based on SAHRIS's approval, the nearby graves must be demarcated with a 40m buffer stockpiling of topsoil.
+Site Establishment-, Operational and Decommissioning Phase 13.6 ha Topsoil Management The upper 300 mm of the soil must be stripped and stockpiled before use.
 Topsoil is a valuable and essential resource for rehabilitation, and it must therefore be managed carefully to conserve and maintain it throughout the stockpiling and rehabilitation processes.
 Topsoil stripping, stockpiling, and respreading must be done in a systematic way.
 The project plan must be such that topsoil is stockpiled for the minimum possible time.
 The topsoil must be placed on a levelled area, within the earmarked footprint.
 No topsoil may be stockpiled in undisturbed areas.
 Topsoil stockpiles must be protected against losses by water- and wind erosion.
 Stockpiles must be positioned so as not to be vulnerable to erosion by wind and water.
 The establishment of plants (weeds or a cover crop) on the stockpiles will help to prevent erosion.
 Topsoil heaps may not exceed 2 m to preserve micro-organisms within the topsoil, which can be lost due to compaction and lack of oxygen.
-The temporary topsoil stockpiles must be kept free of invasive plant species.
-Topsoil heaps to be stored longer than a period of 6 months needs to be vegetated with an indigenous grass seed mix if vegetation does not Topsoil stripping must be managed in accordance with the: Throughout the site establishment-, and operational phases.
+Topsoil stripping must be managed in accordance with the: Throughout the site establishment-, and operational phases.